 - 8. Candidates must display their Student ID card or alternative photo ID as confirmation of their identity. - 9.
 Mobile Phones are not permitted in any examination room for the duration of the examination. - 10.
-All coats, bags and any other similar items must be placed in the designated area set aside for that purpose. - 11.
+All coats and hats not being worn and any other similar items must be placed in the designated area set aside for that purpose. - 11.
 If a candidate covers/veils their face they will have their identity checked in a private space by an invigilator prior to the start of the examination. - 12.
 Candidates may only take to the examination desk the writing implements required to take the examination.
-Non programmable calculators are permitted in examinations ONLY where specified in the rubric for that examination.
-Please do not forget your calculator as spares are not provided.
-Programmable calculators are not allowed in any examinations. - 13.
+Candidates whose first language is not English are permitted to take an unmarked translation dictionary into the examination. - 13.
+Non-programmable calculators are permitted in examinations ONLY where specified in the rubric for that examination.
+Spare calculators are not normally provided.
+Programmable calculators are not allowed in any examinations. - 14.
 Candidates may bring to an examination a container of up to 500ml of water/soft drink and/or a small packet of sweets; for example a packet of mints.
-Alternatives will be permitted subject to approval following assessment by the Student Wellbeing Centre. - 14.
-Electronic dictionaries, subject specific dictionaries and English definition dictionaries are not permitted. - 15.
-Smart watches and other similar devices are not permitted and will be confiscated. - 16.
+Alternatives will be permitted subject to approval following assessment by the Student Wellbeing Centre. - 15.
+Electronic dictionaries, subject specific dictionaries and English definition dictionaries are not permitted. - 16.
+Smart watches and other similar devices are not permitted and will be confiscated. - 17.
 Invigilators will confiscate any items that are not required as part of the examination.
-Confiscated items will be returned to candidates at the end of the examination. - 17.
-Candidates arriving late must report to an invigilator. - 18.
-Candidates will not be permitted entry to an examination room 30 minutes following the commencement of an examination. - 19.
-Candidates are responsible for checking that they have been issued with the correct examination paper. - 20.
-Candidates who wish to attract the attention of an invigilator must raise their hand. - 21.
-Candidates who wish to leave the examination room temporarily must be accompanied by an invigilator. - 22.
+Confiscated items will be returned to candidates at the end of the examination. - 18.
+Candidates arriving late must report to an invigilator. - 19.
+Candidates will not be permitted entry to an examination room 30 minutes following the commencement of an examination. - 20.
+Candidates are responsible for checking that they have been issued with the correct examination paper. - 21.
+Candidates who wish to attract the attention of an invigilator must raise their hand. - 22.
+Candidates who wish to leave the examination room temporarily must be accompanied by an invigilator. - 23.
 Candidates will not be permitted to leave the examination permanently in the first 30 minutes or last 30 minutes of an examination.